Indiemark 2 Lens Encoder

 Using Multiple Encoders

-An easy way to connect multiple encoders to one camera is to connect them all to a USB hub, and then run an active USB cable back to the PC.
+When not using an E2E FIZ, an easy way to connect multiple encoders to one camera is to connect them all to a USB hub, and then run an active USB cable back to the PC.

 https://www.amazon.com/dp/B07MFW93B4/ref=cm_sw_em_r_mt_dp_S9MN5324WR8KVF70TX1K?_encoding=UTF8&psc=1